0xHumban/marmot-reduce/README.md

 5. **If a client disconnects**, it automatically attempts to reconnect.
 6. **The server can properly close all connections** before shutting down.

 ---

-## Follow the Adventure

-All project notes and updates are available in `notes.md`.

----